Updated Aug. 3, 2020

 Two hours a week.
 Seventeen minutes per day.
-That's all it takes to lead a more fulfilling life, a recent study suggests.
+That’s all it takes to lead a more fulfilling life, one study suggests.

 All you have to do is step outside.